MaterializeInc/terraform-provider-materialize/docs/resources/connection_aws_privatelink.md

 - `connection_type` (String) The type of connection.
 - `id` (String) The ID of this resource.
+- `principal` (String, Sensitive) The principal of the AWS PrivateLink service.
 - `qualified_sql_name` (String) The fully qualified name of the connection.

 ## Import